GxGuzer/Building_my_own_Handmade_Hero/NOTES.md

 We're gonna to create a buffer, store whatever image we want to draw in that buffer, then we're going to resize it to fit the window and paint the window with that buffer when necessary.

-We will also force a paint in order to do animation because usually windows only repaints when a part of the window gets offscreen or is occupied by another window. (probably with `InvalidateRect()` function which i already used).
+We will also force a paint in order to do animation because usually Windows only repaints when a part of the window gets offscreen or is occupied by another window. (probably with `InvalidateRect()` function which i already used).

 ### Getting client area

 `GetClientRect()` is the function which retrieves the coordinates about a window's client area, this area is the area which can be drawn it is not the border, menus or buttons of a window, these parts are handled by Windows.

-It receives the handle for the target windows and a pointer to a **RECT** structure which the coordinates will be stored, the coordinates are the upper-left corner and the bottom-right corner right outside the area. (it seems that the upper-left corner is always 0,0).
+It receives the handle for the target window and a pointer to a **RECT** structure which the coordinates will be stored, the coordinates are the upper-left corner and the bottom-right corner right outside the area. (it seems that the upper-left corner is always 0,0).

-# 07/13/2025
+# 13/07/2025

 ## Raster operation code

-It's the type of bit-wise operations it's done at the destination buffer.
+It's the type of bit-wise operations that is done at the destination buffer.

 Essentially it says what to do with the color data of the source at the destination using a specified pattern (brush).
 For example: an inverted colored image, or green filtered image, etc.